Palma-Bifani/GitExpress/README.md

 ## **Packages**

-Here, you will learn how to create a python package, with all that it involves.
+Here, you will learn how to create a Python package with all it involves.

 ***